BodePlotter

 3. Click Search and Setup Oscilloscope to initialize.

-4. Click Start Measurements (takes ~10 minutes).
+4. Click Start Measurements (takes about 15 to 30 minutes).

 5. After completion, load the JSON log file for playback and analysis.